-Lease Time: The length of time for the IP address lease.
-Enter the Lease time in minutes.
+- DHCP Lease Time: The length of time for the IP address lease.
+Enter the Lease time in minutes. - Always Broadcast: Check to send a "keep alive" which may be required for some DHCP clients.

 Add DHCP Refer to the next page for the DHCP Reservation Reservation: function.